 Welcome to the participation homepage for the NCSC Pilot 2 Test

-All schools that have students with significant cognitive disabilities who meet the criteria for eligibility for participation in the NCSC AA–AAS are eligible to participate in the NCSC Pilot 2 Test, including those who previously participated in the spring 2014 pilot.
-Please read the Frequently Asked Questions for more information about eligibility.
+All schools that have students with significant cognitive disabilities who meet the eligibility criteria for participation in the NCSC AA–AAS may participate in the NCSC Pilot 2 Test, including those students who participated in the spring 2014 Pilot 1 Test.
+Please read the Frequently Asked Questions for more information about the Pilot 2 Test and student eligibility.

 • October 20–November 14, 2014: NCSC Pilot 2 Test Window

 Frequently Asked Questions for the NCSC Phase 2 Pilot

 1. What is the National Center and State Collaborative?

 The National Center and State Collaborative (NCSC) is a project funded by the United States Department of Education, Office of Special Education Programs, and is led by five organizations and 24 states to construct an alternate assessment based on alternate achievement standards (AA-AAS), aligned to the Common Core State Standards, for students with the most significant cognitive disabilities in Grades 3-8 and 11.
 The goal of the NCSC project is to ensure that students with the most significant cognitive disabilities achieve increasingly higher academic outcomes and leave high school ready for post-secondary options.
 More information is available at: http://www.ncscpartners.org/.